 Go by Example: Signals

 Sometimes we’d like our Go programs to intelligently handle Unix signals.
 For example, we might want a server to gracefully shutdown when it receives a SIGTERM, or a command-line tool to stop processing input if it receives a SIGINT.
-Here’s how to handle signals in Go with channels.
+Here’s a modern way to handle signals using contexts.

 package main